-The carrying amount of assets and liabilities including cash and cash equivalents, accounts receivable, accounts payable and current portion of long-term debt approximated their fair value as of December 31, 2021 and 2020, due to the relative short maturity of these instruments.
-Management estimates the fair values of the secured term loan, secured 2023 notes and secured 2026 notes at approximately 80.0%, 79.0% and 77.0% respectively, of the respective principal balance outstanding as of December 31, 2021.
-The fair values of secured borrowings under the Company's securitization facility, BRCC facility and senior secured revolving credit facility are equal to the respective carrying values.
+The carrying amount of assets and liabilities including cash and cash equivalents, accounts receivable, accounts payable and current portion of other debt approximated their fair value as of December 31, 2022 and 2021, due to the relative short maturity of these instruments.
+Management estimates the fair values of the secured term loan, secured 2023 notes and secured 2026 notes at approximately 64.0%, 65.0% and 15.5% respectively, of the respective principal balance outstanding as of December 31, 2022.
+The fair values of secured borrowings under the Company's securitization facility and BRCC facility are equal to the respective carrying values.
 Other debt represents the Company's outstanding loan balances associated with various hardware, software purchases, maintenance and leasehold improvements along with loans and receivables factoring arrangement entered into by subsidiaries of the Company and as such, the cost incurred would approximate fair value.
 Property and equipment, intangible assets, capital lease obligations, and goodwill are not required to be re-measured to fair value on a recurring basis.
 These assets are evaluated for impairment if certain triggering events occur.
 If such evaluation indicates that impairment exists, the respective asset is written down to its fair value.

-The Company determined the fair value of its long-term debt using Level 2 inputs including the recent issue of the debt, the Company's credit rating, and the current risk-free rate.
-The Company's contingent liabilities related to prior acquisitions are re-measured each period and represent a Level 3 measurement as it is based on the settlement amount based on the settlement agreement terms less amount already paid.
+The Company determined the fair value of its long-term debt and current portion of long-term debts using Level 2 inputs including the recent issue of the debt, the Company's credit rating, and the current risk-free rate.